mathworks/matlab-parallel-kubernetes-plugin/README.md

 Kubernetes uses namespaces to separate groups of resources.
 For more information, see the documentation for [Namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) on the Kubernetes website.
 Run MATLAB Parallel Server jobs inside a specific namespace on your cluster so that the jobs are separate from other resources on the cluster.
-Users must specify this namespace in the cluster profile.
+Users must specify a namespace in the cluster profile.

 To create a custom namespace with the name `my-namespace`, run this command:
 ```